mrzacsmith/emoji-commits/README.md

 ### PHILOSOPHY

-In order to reduce inconsistencies with work commits, and to provide a uniform system that is visually easy to understand, emoji commits was modified to fir the organization needs.
+In order to reduce inconsistencies with work commits, and to provide a uniform system that is visually easy to understand, emoji commits was modified to fit the organization needs.

 1. **IMPERATIVE** ↓